-Veterinary techs typically fall under one of two categories: veterinary technicians or veterinary technologists.
+Veterinary tech is short for veterinary technician or veterinary technologist.
 Although much of the work performed by both veterinary technicians and technologists is similar, veterinary technologists are required to spend more time in school than veterinary technicians.
 Veterinary assistants require the least training among all these positions.

-Veterinary assistants are typically only required to complete an undergraduate certificate program, which can be found at a community college or vocational school.
+Veterinary assistants typically are only required to complete on-the-job training, but may wish to enroll in an undergraduate certificate program, which can be found at a community college or vocational school.
 Such programs might only require two semesters or one year of study.
 Courses are mainly job-oriented, meaning that they provide a general overview of what to expect once employed.
-Programs might require general education courses in a science area related to the field, such as biology or anatomy and physiology.
+Students will learn about surgical and laboratory procedures, pharmacology and how to work in exam rooms.
+Programs might also require general education courses in a science area related to the field, such as biology or anatomy and physiology.

 Veterinary Assistant Job Description